-Several algorithms will be implemented for both multi-core CPUs and CUDA GPUs, to assess the performance benefits of the GPUs, with different problem sizes.
-When measuring execution times select the best of three measurements.
+Several algorithms will be implemented for both multicore CPUs and CUDA GPUs, to assess the performance benefits of the GPUs, with different problem sizes.
+When measuring execution times select the best of three measurements and plot the results on the previous lab spreadsheet.

-To load the compiler in the environment use the one of the following commands (do not forget to also use them in your_script.sh):
+To load the compiler in the environment use the one of the following commands (do not forget to also use them in run.sh):